mrodrigoperez/Huxley-test/readme.md

 This repository demonstrates how to provision Azure infrastructure using Terraform.
 It includes a reusable Terraform module for deploying an Azure Virtual Network (VNET), along with additional resources and a GitHub Actions pipeline for CI/CD.

+Dear Manager, I have used AI to help me with my work for not wasting too much time on something that can be done quickly, I have been doing my work for more than 5 years for big companies in Azure and I have had no problem, if you think you need to test me hire me and don't pay me if I don't deliver by doing a good job.

 ## Github action
 The Github share is not working as it does not have an associated azure subscription.
 But terraform plan is working.

 ## Repository Structure

-Huxley-test/ ├── modules/ │ └── az_vnet/ │ ├── main.tf │ ├── variables.tf │ ├── outputs.tf │ └── README.md # Documentation for the module ├── environments/ │ ├── dev/ │ │ ├── main.tf # Resource Group, module call, and additional resources │ │ ├── providers.tf # Azure Provider configuration │ │ ├── variables.tf │ │ ├── outputs.tf │ │ └── backend.tf # Remote backend configuration for Terraform state │ └── prod/ │ ├── main.tf │ ├── providers.tf │ ├── variables.tf │ ├── outputs.tf │ └── backend.tf ├── .github/ │ └── workflows/ │ └── terraform.yml # GitHub Actions pipeline └── README.md # This file
+Huxley-test/
+├── modules/
+│   └── az_vnet/
+│   ├── main.tf
+│   ├── variables.tf
+│   ├── outputs.tf
+│   └── README.md # Documentation for the module
+├── environments/
+│ ├── dev/
+│ │   ├── main.tf # Resource Group, module call, and additional resources
+│ │   └── providers.tf # Azure Provider configuration
+│ └── int/
+│     ├── main.tf
+│     └── providers.tf
+│
+├── .github/
+│     └── workflows/
+│           └── terraform.yml # GitHub Actions pipeline
+└── README.md # This file